egzontina/mirror-clo/STYLEGUIDE.md

 GitLab tutorial blog posts should be written in a friendly style, but free of jargon or memes.
-Avoid using cultural idioms and references that could exclude or confluse readers.
+Avoid using cultural idioms and references that could exclude or confuse readers.

 ## Images